-- Examining multiple and heterogenous manifestations of ENCI across Europe, that set the stage for renewed political decision-making and democratic settings. - Including multiple 'latent', less visible, forms of ENCI that also form part of the energy transition.
-These 'manifest', visible and exposed, types of 'active', 'engaged', 'sustainable' or desirable energy citizenship arguably solely unveil a onesided image of the actual practices enacted across Europe.
+- Examining multiple and heterogenous manifestations of ENCI across Europe, that set the stage for renewed political decision-making and democratic settings. - Incorporating multiple 'latent' (less visible) forms of ENCI that also form part of the energy transition.
+These 'manifest', visible and exposed, types of energy citizenship unveil a one-sided image of the actual practices enacted across Europe.

-More detailed definitions of ENCI are available here

-Synthesis brief No. 1
+EnergyPROSPECTS conceptual framework opens up the concept to include 'latent' forms of energy citizenship More detailed definitions of ENCI are available here Synthesis brief No. 1 D2.1.

-D2.1.
 Conceptual framework